suncoast-devs/handbook/lessons/react-intro/lecture.md

 You may have noticed that we define our React Components in files that end in `.tsx` instead of `.ts`.

-The `.tsx` extension allows our editors and our code management tools to know we are using the `JSX` extensions.
+The `.tsx` file name extension allows our editors and our code management tools to know we are using the `JSX` extensions.

 ---

+[.autoscale: true]

 # Build a simple React application